-Reproduction is a natural biological process for every animal species to propagate parental genetic trait to the next generation.
+Reproduction is a natural biological process for every animal species to propagate parental genetic traits to the next generation.

-But, unfortunately, some reproductive functional deficit can restrict the natural propagation of genetic trait and the outcome is clinically termed as infertility.
+But, unfortunately, some reproductive functional deficits can restrict the natural propagation of genetic traits, and the outcome is clinically termed infertility.

-Advancement of medical science offers several reproduction techniques to overcome the infertility issues.
-Surrogacy is a type of assisted reproduction technique, derived from a Latin term “Surrogates”, which means a substitute.
+Surrogacy is a type of assisted reproduction technique, derived from the Latin term “Surrogates”, which means a substitute.

-An integration of medical science advancement, social acceptance, availability of clinical service and individual’s personal willingness make surrogacy realistic.
+Integration of medical science advancement, social acceptance, availability of clinical service, and individual willingness make surrogacy realistic.

 The first traditional surrogacy was described in the Old Testament of the Bible, which was happened almost 2000 years BC.

-- Altruistic surrogacy: In this arrangement, only necessary medical expenses for pregnancy is accepted.
-Neither financial involvement nor the relinquishment deed is involved in between the parents of the child and the surrogate mother.
+- Altruistic surrogacy: In this arrangement, only necessary medical expenses for pregnancy are accepted.
+Neither financial involvement nor the relinquishment deed is involved between the parents of the child and the surrogate mother.

 - Commercial surrogacy: In this arrangement, a lump-sum amount of financial payment has to be done to the surrogate mother along with necessary medical expenses.

-In the scientific perspective, surrogacy is a systemic medical technique applied to resolve the social concern in a dignified way.
+From the scientific perspective, surrogacy is a systemic medical technique applied to resolve social concerns in a dignified way.

-In clinical practice, surrogacy is considered as a medical treatment of infertility like any other remedial treatments prescribed to cure different health disorders.
+In clinical practice, surrogacy is considered medical treatment for infertility like any other remedial treatment prescribed to cure different health disorders.

-Usually, the religion of surrogate does not create any matter to the couple who opt for surrogacy because the offspring belongs to the same parental genetic trait.
+Usually, the religion of the surrogate does not create any matter for the couple who opt for surrogacy because the offspring belongs to the same parental genetic trait.

-The attitudes towards the assistive reproductive technique (ART) is highly influenced by religion.
-Some religions totally accept this, while some totally reject these techniques.
+The attitudes toward the assistive reproductive technique (ART) are highly influenced by religion.

 There is a continuous debate on the acceptance and advancement of ART among communities, countries, and people.

-Hinduism, Buddhism, Judaism and Shi’a Islam completely accepted the assistive reproductive techniques including surrogacy, gamete donation, and foetal reduction along with intrauterine insemination (IUI), in-vitro fertilization (IVF) and pre-implantation genetic diagnosis (PGD).
+Hinduism, Buddhism, Judaism, and Shi’a Islam completely accepted the assistive reproductive techniques including surrogacy, gamete donation, and fetal reduction along with intrauterine insemination (IUI), in-vitro fertilization (IVF), and pre-implantation genetic diagnosis (PGD).